obogz/ReaScripts/README.md

 # ReaperTonMidiRoll
 Ableton like midi editor step input actions for Reaper

-THIS VERSION IS BETA, some functionality might be added some bugs might exist
+THIS VERSION IS BETA, some functionality might be added some bugs might exist, instalation migh trow exeptions if not done right (need to integrate in ReaPack)

 To install, copy the scripts to the reaper script directory and add them in your Midi Editor actions.
 To use make sure you have the normal step recording option turned off!